lucasrosati/lucasrosati/README.md

 👨‍💻 **Developer graduating in Computer Science at Cesar School**, Passionate about cybersecurity and continuous learning, while actively contributing to the technology ecosystem.

-🔨 I'm in the process of sharpening my knowledge in Javascript,Rust and Solana Smart Contracts, Driven by the challenge of developing state of the art innovative software solutions to solve problems.
+🔨 I'm in the process of sharpening my knowledge in Javascript,React,Solidity and Ethereum Smart Contracts, Driven by the challenge of developing state of the art innovative software solutions to solve problems.

 📫 Feel free to reach out to me via email at [lucasrosati@hotmail.com](mailto:lucasrosati@hotmail.com)